tja4441/pokemon-card-estore/README.md

 ## How to test it

-The Maven build script provides hooks for run unit tests and generate code coverage reports in HTML.
+The Maven build script provides hooks for running unit tests and generate code coverage reports in HTML.

 To run tests on all tiers together do this: